-Before the 2014 Stanley Cup Playoffs kick off tonight, let’s take a look back at some of the sport’s most brutal injuries—and how some of them made the sport safer.
+As you enjoy the 2022 Stanley Cup Playoffs, let’s take a look back at some of hockey's most brutal injuries—and how some of them made the sport safer.

 Warning: Some of the videos in this post are difficult to watch.
 Avoid them if you’re squeamish.